ogusarenko/mke-docs/content/dev/configuration/monitoring.md

     prometheus: {}
 ```

-- ``enableGrafana: true`` → Grafana is deployed by default.
+- `enableGrafana: true` → Grafana is deployed by default.
-- ``grafana.ingress.enabled: false`` → Grafana is not exposed via Ingress by default.
+- `grafana.ingress.enabled: false` → Grafana is not exposed through Ingress by default.
-- ``enableCAdvisor: false`` → Prometheus scrapes cAdvisor metrics via kubelet.
+- `enableCAdvisor: false` → Prometheus scrapes cAdvisor metrics through kubelet.
-- ``prometheus: {}`` → Prometheus runs with default settings, as a nodeSelector
+- `prometheus: {}` → Prometheus runs with default settings, as a nodeSelector
   is not applied.

 ## Stack components